 One of the most well-known luchadores is Ray Mysterio – he helped make lucha libre popular in the U.S.

 Then there’s Blue Demon Jr.

 He’s reinvented himself a few times.
 He made local headlines when he announced his intention to run for mayor of a Mexico City borough in 2021 (though he didn’t in the end).
-He also plays a superhero in a new Disney Channel comedy series, and he’s starred in a lucha libre documentary.
+He also plays a superhero in a Disney Channel comedy series, and he’s starred in a lucha libre documentary.

 Current big names to watch out for include Caristico, Atlantis and Fenix.

-When you go, don’t be surprised if you find yourself joining in on the cheering and jeering of the crowd.
+When you go, don’t be surprised if you find yourself joining in on the cheering and jeering by the crowd.
 At the match, you can even buy a mask of your new-found favorite wrestler and wear it to really get into the spirit!

 Day 2 – Chapultepec, Anthropology Museum and Condesa